Quick link: Want to check these fields yourself? Try the MyIPNow IP Lookup on your own IP or any public IP.

 Field What it means Common data source Accuracy Notes

-IP Address The queried IPv4 or IPv6 address.
-Network layer Exact IPv6 may be compressed (shortened) in display.
+IP Address The IPv4 or IPv6 address you looked up.
+Network layer Exact IPv6 might show up shortened in the display.

-IP Version Whether the address is IPv4 or IPv6.
-Network layer Exact Some users have both (dual-stack).
+IP Version Is it IPv4 or IPv6?
+Network layer Exact Some users actually have both (that's called dual-stack).

-ASN Autonomous System Number announcing the IP via BGP.
-BGP routing data Very high Usually the most reliable ownership/routing field.
+ASN The Autonomous System Number that announces this IP through BGP.
+BGP routing data Very high This is usually your most reliable field for ownership or routing.

-AS Name Human-readable name for the ASN.
-BGP/RIR High May be abbreviated or outdated.
+AS Name The human-friendly name for the ASN.
+BGP/RIR High Sometimes it's shortened or out of date.

-Country Country associated with the IP.
-GeoIP databases + RIR hints High Country-level is typically the most accurate location field.
+Country The country tied to this IP.
+GeoIP databases + RIR hints High Country level is usually your most accurate location data.

-Latitude/Longitude Approximate coordinates derived from GeoIP.
-GeoIP databases Low Not GPS—often points to ISP hubs or city centers.
+Latitude/Longitude Rough coordinates pulled from GeoIP data.
+GeoIP databases Low It's not GPS.
+Usually just points to an ISP hub or the city center.

-Hostname (rDNS) Reverse DNS name mapped to the IP.
-Reverse DNS (PTR) Medium Often empty; depends on provider configuration.
+Hostname (rDNS) The reverse DNS name tied to the IP.
+Reverse DNS (PTR) Medium It's blank a lot of the time.
+Really depends on how the provider set things up.

-IP Type Residential / Mobile / Hosting / Proxy classification.
-Heuristics + network metadata Medium Different providers may classify differently.
+IP Type Is it Residential, Mobile, Hosting, or a Proxy?
+Heuristics + network metadata Medium Different providers might classify the same IP differently.

-Blacklist Status Whether the IP appears in public blocklists.
-DNSBL/RBL sources High Results depend on which lists are checked.
+Blacklist Status Is this IP on any public blocklists?
+DNSBL/RBL sources High It depends on which lists we check.

-Abuse Category Likely abuse type: spam, proxy, malware, etc. Reputation datasets Medium Best used as a hint, not proof.
+Abuse Category What kind of abuse might this IP be tied to: spam, proxy, malware, etc. Reputation datasets Medium Use this as a hint, not as proof.

-Connection Type Broadband, mobile, datacenter, etc. (if available).
-ISP + heuristics Medium May be missing.
+Connection Type Is it Broadband, mobile, datacenter, or something else? (if we know).
+ISP + heuristics Medium We might not always have this info.

 How accurate are IP lookup results?